Create a BYOVPC Cluster on Azure

 terraform apply

-The output of terraform apply displays output values.
-Note these values, because they are needed in subsequent steps.
+Note the output values that the terraform apply command displays.
+The output values are necessary in later steps.
 To continue with cluster creation, see Create Azure VNet Redpanda Cluster.

 You can also get these values by running terraform output.
 For example: